 How can I access services?

-Contact your Regional Key and ask to speak with an Early Childhood Mental Health Consultant, or contact Jennifer Murphy at email@example.com or 484-955-8264.
-You can also complete and submit a Request for Service Form to your Regional Key.
+Contact your Regional ECMHC Provider (PDF) and ask to be connected with an Early Childhood Mental Health Consultant, or contact Jennifer Murphy at email@example.com or 484-955-8264.
+You can also complete and submit a Request for Service Form (PDF) to your Regional ECMHC Provider (PDF).

-Parent permission is necessary before the ECMH consultant will become involved.
-The ECMHC Parent/Facility Agreement Form is an agreement between the ECMH consultant, the parents, and the child care facility.
+Parent permission is necessary before the ECMH Consultant can provide supports.
+The ECMHC Parent/Facility Agreement Form (PDF) is an agreement between the Child Care Facility, the Parent/Guardian, and the ECMH Consultation Program.